hardesk/mp3-tagger/README.md

 # mp3-tagger
 A tool to fixup/change ID3 tags of an mp3 sequence.
-I wrote this tool to fixup ID3 tags of audiobooks I've acquired.
+I wrote this tool to fixup ID3 tags of the audiobooks I've acquired.

 Requires eyed3, install with:
 ```$ pip3 install eyed3```